 Many senior dogs are just as healthy as their younger counterparts, but if your older canine has a sensitive stomach, you need to be extra careful when treating.
-One thing you can do, says Holly, is freeze some of his regular food in an ice cube tray and give him the frozen bits as treats.
+One thing you can do is freeze some of his regular food in an ice cube tray and give him the frozen bits as treats.

 Otherwise, avoiding stomach upset means staying away from fatty ingredients in treats.
 Look for ingredients that offer meat without the fat.
-For instance, some contain “chicken fat, but no chicken,” says Queny.
+For instance, some contain beef fat, but no beef.
 Always check the ingredients list on a treat package to ensure it mentions whole meats, and not just the fats from those meats.

-Queny advises giving your older dog treats that contain “coconut oil, sweet potato and chia.”
+It’s beneficial to give your older dog treats that contain coconut oil, sweet potato and chia.
 Beyond tasting great, these ingredients produce energy, an important consideration for senior dogs that may be tired or listless.
-Savvy Beast Treats uses these ingredients in their own organic treats.
-Front Porch Pets offers all-natural sweet potato-based treats, while Oscar Newman features organic coconut chips for dogs.

 Dr. Gruenstern adds antioxidants to the list of senior-appropriate treat ingredients.
 “Look for cranberries or blueberries or dark, leafy greens listed on the label.
 Seniors with constipation issues may benefit from those that contain fibrous vegetation such as pumpkins or green beans.”

 “What treats should I give my allergic dog?”